 The newspapers reported with great sadness the death of Lucinda Day in 1897.
 She was born in 1810 and descended from one of the early pioneer families in West Springfield, Mass.
-The papers noted that for the first time in 70 years there was no light in the window of the Day homestead.
+The papers noted that for the first time in 70 years no light shone in the window of the Day homestead.

 The homestead itself was a fascinating element to the story.
 The house, the reporters said, had been built in 1754 and included an underground escape route to the nearby river to flee Indian raids.
 The house also played unwelcome host to the soldiers who sacked the place during Shay’s Rebellion.